 To understand the prognosis for stage 4 breast cancer, it helps to know something about the process of metastasis.
 When cancer “metastasizes,” it has spread beyond the part of the body where it originated.
-In the case of breast cancer, receiving a stage 4 diagnosis may mean the cancer has reached your bones, lungs, liver, or even your brain.
+In the case of breast cancer, receiving a stage 4 diagnosis may mean the cancer has reached organs outside of the breasts, such as your bones, lungs, liver, or even your brain.

 Metastatic breast cancer isn’t the same for everyone who has it.
 According to the National Breast Cancer Foundation (NBCF), your symptoms at stage 4 will depend on the degree to which the cancer has spread in your body.